Depression Treatment

-If you are struggling with severe depression, you are not alone.
+If you are struggling with treatment-resistant depression (TRD) and have not found relief, you are not alone.

 What Is Treatment-Resistant Depression?

-Treatment-resistant depression is depression that is hard to treat.
-You likely have treatment-resistant depression if your medications are well managed but you have not responded sufficiently to at least two different antidepressants.
-TMS is currently only offered to patients with treatment-resistant depression.
+Treatment-resistant depression is depression that is hard to treat with conventional remedies like antidepressants and talk therapy alone.
+You likely have TRD if your medications are well managed, but you have not responded sufficiently to at least two different antidepressants.

-Our clinic is led by Zafiris "Jeff" Daskalakis, MD, PhD, an international expert in brain stimulation who oversees patient treatment protocols.
-Under his guidance, you receive the most effective and advanced TMS approaches for your depression.
+Our clinic is led by Zafiris "Jeff" Daskalakis, MD, PhD, an international expert in brain stimulation and a leader in mental health research and treatment.
+Under his guidance, you receive the most effective and advanced approaches for your depression.
 You won't find a higher level of expertise in brain stimulation therapies anywhere in the United States.

 Emergency Help Available 24/7